IslombekOrifov/telegram-bot-tools-template/README.md

-# taom-delivery-bot
+# aiogram-bot-template
-it's a telgeram bot for delivering meat.
+Use this template only for creating new bots